- Use Disk Quotas in Dedicated Linux Servers

 Plesk Planless Quotas

 Service Plans & Subscriptions are not mandatory for disk quotas.
-We can also assign quotas on select domains, circumventing the need for a Service Plan.
+Assign quotas on select domains, circumventing the need for a Service Plan.
 This may be preferred on smaller servers hosting only a few sites versus configuring Service Plans for only a few users.

 Planless Quotas in Plesk